 While analytic or risk management guidelines may discourage therapists from leaving the office, humanistic, behavioral, existential, family, feminist and many other orientations support leaving the office when it is aimed to increase clinical effectiveness.
 The ethical and clinical complexities involved in any type of out-of-office experience are discussed, and special attention is given to issues of the standard of care, codes of ethics, risk-management and theoretical orientations.

-This intermediate course consists of a short introductory video, two audios which provide extensive descriptions of the different types of out-of-office experiences and discuss related issues of ethics and standard of care, and finally an audio which provides information on the very few professional associations’ codes of ethics that directly refer to out-of-office experiences.
+This intermediate course consists of two audios which provide extensive descriptions of the different types of out-of-office experiences and discuss related issues of ethics and standard of care, and finally an audio which provides information on the very few professional associations’ codes of ethics that directly refer to out-of-office experiences.
 Additional resources and references are provided for further study, but they are not part of the course.
-Transcripts are provided for video and all audios.
+Transcripts are provided for all audios.

 - This course will teach the participant to